wearedevx/keystone/keystone-cli/README.md

   EMAILS  Emails for invitations to be sent

 OPTIONS
-  -c, --config=config                  Set the path to the blockstack session file -p, --project=project                Set the project -r, --role=reader|contributor|admin  [default: reader] Assigns a role --check                              Check your pending invitations --removal                            Deletes an invitation
+  -r, --role=reader|contributor|admin  [default: reader] Assigns a role --check                              Check your pending invitations --removal                            Deletes an invitation